-According to TD Insurance, more than 40% of the Condo Insurance Claims are due to Flooding In Condos in recent years.
-Just last week, a flooding incident happened in a prominent high rise condo building in downtown Toronto.
-Here is the story.
+According to TD Insurance, more than 40% of Condo Insurance Claims have been due to Flooding In Condos in recent years.
+A few years ago, a flooding incident happened in a prominent high-rise condo building in downtown Toronto.
+Here is the story:

-Starting early days of January 2021, we are experiencing colder days in the City of Toronto & GTA.
-A Toronto Condo Resident In Etobicoke reached out to us in the middle of a cold Toronto Saturday afternoon, saying that her unit is flooding and the water is coming out from her fan coil system.
-In an emergency situation, the building supervisor or maintenance staff are responsible to immediately shut off the water from the suite or the mechanical room.
-Fortunately, the building manager was able to act quickly to shut the water before more suites get damaged.
+These days, we are experiencing colder days in Toronto & GTA.
+A few years ago, a Toronto Condo Resident In North York reached out to us in the middle of a chilly Saturday afternoon, saying that his Fan Coil unit is currently flooding and water is coming out from her fan coil system.
+In an emergency, the building supervisor or maintenance staff are responsible for immediately shutting off the water from the suite or the mechanical room.
+Fortunately, the building manager quickly shut the water before more suites got damaged.

 Condo Management Investigation